Grand Slam Track: Michael Johnson's League Files Chapter 11 After First Season

 Who is Winners Alliance and what is their role?
 Winners Alliance was the lead investor that provided approximately $13 million in initial funding and now serves as the DIP lender providing up to $7.25 million in bankruptcy financing.
 They hold approximately $5.3 million in secured debt plus $6.1 million unsecured, effectively controlling the restructuring process through their creditor position.

 Will Grand Slam Track have a 2026 season?
 The league has expressed intent to return for a 2026 season, and DIP financing terms require Michael Johnson and COO Steve Gera to remain in leadership.
-However, the reorganization plan filing deadline is January 30, 2026, and Winners Alliance can convert its DIP loan to equity by April 10, 2026, potentially altering control of any reorganized entity.
+However, the reorganization plan filing deadline is January 30, 2026, and the financing terms allow Winners Alliance to convert its DIP loan to equity, potentially altering control of any reorganized entity.

 Why was the Los Angeles event cancelled?
 The Los Angeles Slam, scheduled for June 28, 2025 at UCLA's Drake Stadium, was cancelled on June 12, 2025.
 The league cited the "geopolitical climate of LA" and a "poor lease agreement with UCLA" as reasons, though the abrupt cancellation amid apparent cash flow difficulties suggested deeper financial problems.